PWS In Kenya: How WWF And CARE

 Subsistence farmers in the hills above Kenya’s Lake Naivasha face an uncertain future, and climate-change has only made it worse.
 Here’s how WWF and CARE teamed up to harvest payments for watershed services that might help those farmers through the coming bad years – and, in the process, save the lake below.

-This is the second in a six-part series examining the interplay between economy and ecology in the Lake Naivasha Watershed.
+This is the second in a four-part series examining the interplay between economy and ecology in the Lake Naivasha Watershed.

 7 March | NAIVASHA | Kenya |

 Meanwhile, down in the lake, flower-growers were noticing things as well

 .
 Sedimentation was gunking up the lines for their greenhouses, and water hyacinths had blanketed parts of the lake, killing the fish below.